vvlooking/research-impact/website/analyze-data-collaboration.md

 author_counts
 ```

 For individual reports, calculate the average number of co-authors per publication by running the following script.
-Update the file path for `file_name.xlsx`.
+Update the file path for `file_name.xlsx` and update the author's name in `Last Name F`.

 ```r
 # Load libraries